 Lately, I have been having trouble sleeping.

 Whether it’s the weather, stress, too much caffeine and not enough water, or a combination of poor lifestyle choices, I have been having trouble falling asleep, staying asleep, and sleeping soundly.

-I’m not waking up refreshed, ready for my busy days homeschooling my babies, blogging, teaching about essential oils, and doing VA work.
+I’m not waking up refreshed, ready for my busy days homeschooling my kids, blogging, teaching about essential oils, and doing VA work.

 If I’m not at my best, I make mistakes.
 I loathe making mistakes.